hbctraining/variant_analysis/lessons/10_variant_filtering.md

 ## Inspecting Filtered VCF File

-Once it has completed, which should be quickly.
-We can look at the output VCF file and note a few items that have been added to the meta-information lines:
+Once it has completed, which should be quick, we can look at the output VCF file and note a few items that have been added to the meta-information lines:

 ```
 less /n/scratch3/users/${USER:0:1}/${USER}/variant_calling/vcf_files/mutect2_syn3_normal_syn3_tumor_GRCh38.p7-LCR-filt.vcf